tanmayaeron/RISC-V_Simulator/README.txt

 # Front-end - Python3
     * PyQT5: for the Graphic User Interface.
     * qdarkstyle: for dark theme
-    * QtAwesome: for beautifying the theme
+    * QtAwesome: for using icons in the GUI

 Installation
     1. Unzip the zip file and locate the folder directory using cmd